Home » Divisions » Jury Services » Policies & Procedures

 To qualify for jury service, one must be:

-- Have not been convicted of a felony or malfeasance in office.
+4. Have not been convicted of a felony and currently incarcerated in jail or prison

-- Not currently serving as a Grand Juror in any court
+8. Not currently serving as a Grand or Trial Juror in any court

-If you feel you should be permanently excused from jury service due to your medical condition and if you are UNDER AGE 70, you must have a note signed by your medical doctor.
+If you feel you should be permanently excused from jury service due to your medical condition and if you are UNDER AGE 70, you must have a note signed by a medical professional.
 The note must state that you should be PERMANENTLY EXCUSED.
-Return the note along with the completed and signed request section of the summons.
-Please be sure to include your telephone numbers and badge number.
+You may fax, email, or mail the information to the court.

 Inconvenience to a prospective trial juror or an employer is not a legal reason to be excused from jury service.
 Any employer who interferes with an employee reporting for jury service may be charged with a misdemeanor.
 (Labor Code Section 230).

 When summoned for jury service, prospective jurors are placed on-call for approximately five (5) working court days.
 If you are not available during your on-call period, you may request ONE POSTPONEMENT of your service beginning on a Monday (excluding court holidays) within the next 90 days.
-You may postpone your service using one the following options:
+You may postpone your service using the Superior Court's online jury portal at https://juryservice.sbcourts.org.
+Please have your Juror ID and your PIN number ready.
+They are located on the front page in the lower left-hand section of your summons.
+Staff will review and process the submitted request.
+You will be notified of the results via email, text message, letter, or phone call.
+If you are unable to submit your request via the online jury portal, you may come to the jury services office and speak with a staff member.

 If you have an emergency on the day you are to report, notify the Jury Services Office.
 Office hours are from 8 a.m. to 3 p.m., Monday through Friday, excluding holidays.